Opt-In Policy for Sensitive Examinations

 Policy Statement

-Manhattan College is a Lasallian Catholic educational institution, deeply committed to engaging in a quality and safe educational environment for its Students (as defined below), faculty, administrators, staff and visitors.
-This Opt-In Policy for Sensitive Medical Examinations (the “Policy”) continues in that tradition and serves to ensure that all individuals are welcomed, honored, and respected by the Manhattan College community, including Minors (as defined below).
+Manhattan University is a Lasallian Catholic educational institution, deeply committed to engaging in a quality and safe educational environment for its Students (as defined below), faculty, administrators, staff and visitors.
+This Opt-In Policy for Sensitive Medical Examinations (the “Policy”) continues in that tradition and serves to ensure that all individuals are welcomed, honored, and respected by the Manhattan University community, including Minors (as defined below).

-This Policy promotes the well-being and security of Students seeking medical care from Practitioners at Manhattan College (the “College”) as it relates to examinations or procedures that are more sensitive in nature.
-Specifically, this Policy covers Students who: (1) are enrolled at the College and able to use health services, or athletic training services, or (2) are seeking an examination that is sensitive in nature, as defined in this Policy.
+This Policy promotes the well-being and security of Students seeking medical care from Practitioners at Manhattan University (the “University”) as it relates to examinations or procedures that are more sensitive in nature.
+Specifically, this Policy covers Students who: (1) are enrolled at the University and able to use health services, or athletic training services, or (2) are seeking an examination that is sensitive in nature, as defined in this Policy.
 Students will be made aware that they can opt-in to have a chaperone present during Sensitive Medical Examinations (as defined below, or if requested by the Patient).

 Who Should Read the Policy

-• All members of the Manhattan College community.
+• All members of the Manhattan University community.

 • Consultants and Independent Contractors